 Facebook (FB) Received its Third Buy in a Row

-After Tigress Financial and Aegis Capital gave Facebook (NASDAQ: FB) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
-Analyst John Egbert reiterated a Buy rating on Facebook today and set a price target of $250.00.
-The company’s shares closed last Monday at $217.94, close to its 52-week high of $222.75.
+After Nomura and Cowen & Co. gave Facebook (NASDAQ: FB) a Buy rating last month, the company received another Buy, this time from KeyBanc.
+Analyst Andy Hargreaves maintained a Buy rating on Facebook today and set a price target of $248.00.
+The company’s shares closed last Monday at $223.23, close to its 52-week high of $224.20.

-According to TipRanks.com, Egbert is a 4-star analyst with an average return of 14.2% and a 54.4% success rate.
-Egbert covers the Technology sector, focusing on stocks such as Tencent Music Entertainment Group, Spotify Technology SA, and Criteo SA.

-Currently, the analyst consensus on Facebook is a Strong Buy with an average price target of $245.43, an 11.2% upside from current levels.
-In a report issued on January 13, Evercore ISI also maintained a Buy rating on the stock with a $280.00 price target.
+Currently, the analyst consensus on Facebook is a Strong Buy with an average price target of $248.09, which is a 12.0% upside from current levels.
+In a report issued on January 15, Guggenheim also maintained a Buy rating on the stock with a $275.00 price target.

 See today’s analyst top recommended stocks >>